zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 2. **Enforced Signatures** – All the signatures in the policy that were created or modified **prior** to the certification date time or exactly at that time.

 ### Latest Signature Certification Time
-The latest signatures certification time, is the timestamp (in date-time ISO format) as the time the signatures in the policy are considered as “trusted” by the user and separates enforced signatures from signatures in staging.
+The latest signatures certification time is the timestamp (in date-time ISO format) as the time the signatures in the policy are considered as “trusted” by the user and separates enforced signatures from signatures in staging.

 When this value is not defined and the staging flag is enabled, it means that all the signatures in the policy are in staging.
 If the signature was added to the policy but was created before the certification date-time then it will not be in staging.